 We will canoe to our take-out point on the morning of the last day planning to arrive there by noon.
 If your vehicle is parked in the Princeton area this will ensure you are back at your vehicle and off to your next adventure by 2:30 pm.
 If we are transporting you party back to the Bangor area this will ensure we back at your hotel by 4:30 pm.

 The St. Croix river is particularly well suited for organized groups of any kind including youth groups and paddling clubs.
 The challenge and accomplishment of running the rapids on this wild stretch of river is not only fun but an excellent team-building and bonding experience.
-If your group is interested by all means get in touch with us, maybe your group would like to focus on one of the trip options below.
+If your group is interested by all means get in touch with us.

-St. Croix river trips can be scheduled throughout the season but July, August, and September are the best months to go.
-Just think, while all the other rivers have questionable water levels you will be confidently looking forward to exploring a beautiful wilderness river during the best weather of the year!
-Fall trips are a rare treat, if you have the flexibility and the inclination to go, by all means give us a call!
+St. Croix river trips can be scheduled throughout the season with July, August, and September providing both warm weather and warm water.
+Fall trips are a treat, if you have the flexibility and the inclination to go, by all means give us a call.

 We typically run trips of 3-8 participants with 1 or 2 guides.
 Many of our trips are single party groups or families with 3-6 people.
 A second guide will be added to your trip if there are at least 7 participants however a second guide may be added to your trip regardless of the number of participants.

 St. Croix river trips are generally 3-4 days in length and explore the upper river starting at Vanceboro and continuing down river as far as the Grand Falls Power Station.
-If your schedule allows, trips of 4-6 days can be arranged by beginning on the head water lakes giving participants a day or two of wilderness lake paddling before entering the river.
+If schedules allow, trips of 4-6 days can be arranged by beginning on the head water lakes giving participants a day or two of wilderness lake paddling before entering the river.

 Contact Sunrise Canoe and Kayak, Rob Scribner